muelmx/ImageHue/README.md

 # ImageHue
 ImageHue is a simple tool to use any image as source of color for your hue lights.
+No need to set up some complex routines, just use paint to create an image with your favorite colors and run the app.

 <img src="https://user-images.githubusercontent.com/11611674/37569037-3f73ba50-2add-11e8-8827-0e6df72b1857.PNG" width="600" />